lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 Poll and Survey Tools
 =====================

-You can now include two new types of components in your courses.
+Course teams can now include two new types of components in your courses.

 * Use the Poll tool to pose a question to learners and have them select an answer from a set list.